 Sneakers are awesome but they don’t live forever.
 The materials that they’re made of eventually compress and break down, which means you need to replace them.

-HOW DO I KNOW WHEN IT’S TIME TO REPLACE MY SHOES?
+WHEN DO I NEED TO REPLACE MY RUNNING SHOES?

 Around the 6-8 month mark, think about coming back for a new shoe fitting.